Want the perfect workout program?Take Quiz

 The point of all 3 variations is to resist the pull of the band, keeping your hips and shoulders completely square and the band at the centerline of your body.
 Once you complete the required number of reps, repeat the exercise on the opposite side.

-Your internal and external obliques, serratus, and transverse abdominis are all engaged when you twist your torso explosively in one direction.
+Your internal and external obliques, serratus anterior, and transverse abdominis are all engaged when you twist your torso explosively in one direction (learn more about oblique sling exercises here).

 Rotational core exercises are the best for developing power in your core and hips.
 Understand that the goal is not torso rotation but rather powerful hip rotation.
 The goal is to learn to better utilize hip internal and external rotation to transfer power from the ground.